Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. You already have obtained your maximum entitlements

-4. You decide to retire
+4. You retire

 Infographic showing the timeline of a QLD WorkCover claim